Automated Escape Rooms: How They Run With No Game Master

 • It self-guides the players.
 Groups move through the story on their own; no operator needs to be in the room or watching a screen.

-What it saves
+What automated story guidance saves

 • Staff: one host can cover several rooms instead of one game master per room – often the difference between a thin margin and a healthy one.